FullmetalBober/CinemaNet/readme.md

 # CinemaNet Application

 Hi there!
-This is a simple application that I made to learn more about Next.js and React.
-It's a simple application that shows a list of movies and you can see the details of each movie.
+This is a my cinema network application that I made using NodeJS, Express, MongoDB.

 ## How to test it